-As Commercialization Program Manager for the OTT, Seth manages the Chancellor’s Innovation Fund, runs the Springboard Innovation Forum events (series?), and works with OTT’s licensing professionals to market technologies that have developed by NC State (mention supporting startup company formation? mention intern/extern program?).
+As Commercialization Program Manager for the OTT, Seth manages the Chancellor’s Innovation Fund, runs the Springboard Innovation Forum events, and works with OTT’s licensing professionals to market technologies and startup companies that have been developed at NC State.

 Prior to joining OTT, Seth worked as the Industry Liaison Officer for the Future Renewable Electric Energy Delivery and Management (FREEDM) Systems Center, an NSF Engineering Research Center headquartered at NC State.
 In his seven years at the FREEDM Center, Seth managed a consortium of over 45 industry members.
 Seth earned a B.S. in Business Administration at North Carolina State University in 2006.

 Martina Krzywicki, Senior Contract Negotiator

 Martina Krzywicki serves as a Senior Contract Negotiator within Sponsored Programs & Regulatory Compliance Services (SPARCS).

 Roberta received her BA of Business Management from Warner Southern College.
 She has over 15 years experience in finance and compliance.
 Prior to joining the OTT, Roberta worked as a Fiscal Manager in the Contracts and Grants unit of NC State University where she handled State and Federal Contracts and Grants.
 As the Senior Financial Manager, her current duties include royalty distribution as well as financial reporting compliance.

 Melicia Ryles, Financial Manager